Zuehlke/kafka-streaming-technology/training-env-cloud.md

 For some exercises you need to login with ssh to your instance (the webconsole does not work as there are a limited number of consoles available):
 * you got your ssh key by mail
-* passphrase: in a separate message (the same as the password)
 * Login: `ssh -i [yourKey].pem -l ubuntu myVMsIP`

-Alternative: You might also download the ssh key `Connect ->  Download default key`
-  * in the case password protection is enforced, create a password-protected file: `openssl rsa -aes256 -in LightsailDefaultKey-eu-central-1.pem -out myProtectedKey.pem`
+* in the case password protection is enforced, create a password-protected file: `openssl rsa -aes256 -in [yourKey].pem -out [yourProtectedKey].pem`

 ### Tool access